-7.2.
+259 7.2.
 Efficacy tests

-7.2.1.
-Laboratory efficacy

-The efficacy of veterinary vaccines should be demonstrated by statistically valid vaccinationchallenge studies in the host animal, using the most sensitive, usually the youngest, animals for which the product is to be recommended.
+- 260 7.2.1.
+Laboratory efficacy - The efficacy of veterinary vaccines should be demonstrated by statistically valid vaccinationchallenge studies in the host animal, using the most sensitive, usually the youngest, animals for which the product is to be recommended.
 Data should support the efficacy of the vaccine in each animal species by each vaccination regimen that is described in the product label recommendation.
 This includes studies regarding the onset of protection when claims for onset are made in the product labelling and for the duration of immunity.
 The tests should be performed under controlled conditions starting, wherever possible, with seronegative animals.
 Where validated potency tests are available, target species vaccination-challenge studies may not be required if predictive serological test results are available.
-The application of procedures to replace, reduce, and refine animal tests (the 'three Rs rule') should be encouraged whenever possible.

-Efficacy studies should be conducted with final product vaccine that has been produced at the highest passage level from the master seed that is permitted in the Outline of Production, or equivalent approved documentation.
-This will have specified the minimum amount of antigen per dose that must be in the final product throughout the entire authorised shelf-life.
-Where a range of antigen level per dose is permitted, the antigen level per dose in the vaccine tested for efficacy must be at or below the minimum permitted amount.
-The precise challenge method and the criteria for determining protection vary with the immunising agent, should have clinical significance, and should be standardised whenever possible.

-Field efficacy studies may be used to confirm the results of laboratory studies or to demonstrate efficacy when vaccination-challenge studies are not feasible.
-However, it is generally more difficult to obtain statistically significant data to demonstrate efficacy under field conditions.
-Protocols for field studies are more complex, and care must be taken to establish proper controls to ensure the validity of the data.
-Even when properly designed, field efficacy studies may be inconclusive because of uncontrollable outside influences.
-Problems may include: a highly variable level of challenge; a low incidence of disease in non-vaccinated controls; and exposure to other organisms causing a similar disease.
-Therefore, efficacy data from both laboratory and field studies may be required to establish the efficacy of some products, as well as 'a posteriori' field trials linked to vaccinovigilance.
+The application of procedures to replace, reduce, and refine animal tests (the 'three Rs rule') should be encouraged whenever possible. - Efficacy studies should be conducted with final product vaccine that has been produced at the 272 highest passage level from the master seed that is permitted in the Outline of Production, or 273 other documentation of the manufacturing process.
+This will have specified the minimum 274 amount of antigen per dose that must be in the final product throughout the entire authorised 275 shelf-life.
+Where a range of antigen level per dose is permitted, the antigen level per dose in the 276 vaccine tested for efficacy must be at or below the minimum permitted amount.
+The precise 277 challenge method and the criteria for determining protection vary with the immunising agent and 278 should be standardised whenever possible.
+279 - 280 Field efficacy studies may be used to confirm the results of laboratory studies or to demonstrate efficacy when meaningful vaccination-challenge studies are not feasible.
+However, it is 281 generally more difficult to obtain statistically significant data to demonstrate efficacy under field 282 283 conditions.
+Protocols for field studies are more complex, and care must be given to establish proper controls to ensure the validity of the data.
+Even when properly designed, field efficacy 284 studies may be inconclusive because of uncontrollable outside influences.
+Some problems 285 include: a highly variable level of challenge; a low incidence of disease in non-vaccinated 286 controls; and exposure to other organisms causing a similar disease.
+Therefore, efficacy data 287 from both laboratory and field studies may be required to establish the efficacy of some 288 products, as well as 'a posteriori' field trials linked to vaccinovigilance.
+289